phetsims/phet-info/doc/vegas-description-quickstart-guide.md

 take one of two forms, depending on if your level selection screen has game options.
 If it does, provide option `accessibleIncludeOptionsDescription`.

+Use `pdomOrder` with the sections in `LevelSelectionScreenNode` to place UI components into the right section.
+There is a section for the level selection buttons and a section for other game options.
+The design team will specify where components should go.
+But generally, the level selection and info button goes in the level buttons section, and everything else goes in the controls section.

 ```ts
 class MyLevelSelectionScreen extends LevelSelectionScreenNode {
   public constructor() {